RomandRapido/Mutation-Simulation/README.md

-# SA2-Statistical-Computing
+# Simulating Biological Mutation Stability: A Statistical and Mathematical Perspective on Genetic Modifications
-Romand Lansangan, Jinghua Yang, and Zion Ramilo
+#### By: Romand Lansangan, Jinghua Yang, and Zion Ramilo

+## Introduction/Problem Statement
 Protein-based therapeutics constitute an important class of drugs used for the treatment of multiple diseases, including cancers, genetic disorders, autoimmune diseases, and infectious diseases.
 Based on Singh and Tripathi (2023), the global market and demand for therapeutic proteins are increasing rapidly, but the manufacturing and production of protein-based therapeutics are highly complex processes.
 Singh and Tripathi (2023) have attributed the critical challenge that protein-based therapeutics have to the poor membrane permeability, poor in vivo stability, and short half-life.

 These limitations stem largely from the intrinsic sensitivity of proteins to environmental conditions such as temperature, pH, and enzymatic degradation.
 In particular, elevated or fluctuating temperatures can lead to misfolding, aggregation, or denaturation, ultimately reducing drug efficacy and shelf life.